svinstech/marketingqa/README.md

 ## Who was involved?
 It was originally requested by Gabe Tiger in 2022.
 The work was started by Jason McFarland in 2022.
-The work was finished by Kellen Kincaid 2023.
+The work was finished and is maintained by Kellen Kincaid (2023-present).